microsoftgraph/msgraph-training-dataconnect/Lab.md

 ### Create Azure Storage Blob

-In this step you will create an Azure Storage account where Graph Data Connect will store the data extracted from Office 365 for further processing.
+In this step you will create an Azure Storage account where Microsoft Graph data connect will store the data extracted from Office 365 for further processing.

 1. Open a browser and navigate to your Azure Portal at [https://portal.azure.com](https://portal.azure.com)
 1. Login using an account with global administrator rights to your Azure and Office 365 tenants.